akka/akka/akka-docs/src/main/paradox/persistence-query.md

 See @apidoc[akka.persistence.query.typed.*.EventsBySliceQuery] and @apidoc[akka.persistence.query.typed.*.CurrentEventsBySliceQuery].

-@apidoc[akka.persistence.query.typed.*.EventsBySliceFirehoseReadJournal] can give better scalability when many consumers retrieve the same events, for example many Projections of the same entity type.
+@apidoc[akka.persistence.query.typed.*.EventsBySliceFirehoseQuery] can give better scalability when many consumers retrieve the same events, for example many Projections of the same entity type.
 The purpose is to share the stream of events from the database and fan out to connected consumer streams.
 Thereby fewer queries and loading of events from the database.
 It is typically used together with @ref:[Sharded Daemon Process with colocated processes](typed/cluster-sharded-daemon-process.md#colocate-processes).